Non-unique decompositions of mixed states and deterministic energy transfers

-Looking ahead, our framework suggests several directions.
-Extensions to higher-dimensional and continuous-variable systems may uncover novel energy-transfer regimes \cite{CQED,CQED2,CQED3}, while links to resource theories of purity and entropy suppression could deepen the conceptual foundations of DEH.
-On the practical side, controllable platforms such as superconducting circuits and cavity QED offer promising routes to test these predictions experimentally, paving the way for a systematic exploration of deterministic energy harvesting across physical theories.
+Our framework suggests several directions.
+Extensions to higher-dimensional and continuous-variable systems may uncover novel energy-transfer regimes \cite{vool2017introduction,freitas2014dynamics,blais2004cavity}, while links to resource theories of purity and entropy suppression could deepen the conceptual understanding of DEH.
+On the practical side, controllable platforms such as superconducting circuits and cavity QED offer routes to probe DEH experimentally.